sandeepVarma9902/oldChromeSimulator/README.md

 This data:

-* Is stored only on the user's device
+* Remains on the user's device
-* Is never transmitted to external servers
+* Is never transmitted externally
-* Is never shared with the developer or third parties
+* Is never accessible to the developer or third parties

-## Network Activity
+## Website Access

-The extension modifies request headers (User-Agent) locally in the browser to simulate different Chrome versions.
-No browsing data is collected, logged, or transmitted.
+The extension runs on all websites in order to simulate older Chrome versions consistently.
+It modifies request headers (User-Agent) and injects compatibility patches directly within the browser.

+This access is used solely for functionality and not for tracking, monitoring, or collecting user activity.

-## Code Injection
+## Script Injection

-Scripts are injected into web pages solely to provide compatibility patches for missing JavaScript APIs.
+Scripts are injected into web pages to provide compatibility patches for missing or unsupported JavaScript APIs in older Chrome versions.

 These scripts:

-* Do not collect or transmit any user data
+* Do not collect or transmit data
-* Run only to simulate browser behavior
+* Do not interact with user inputs beyond technical compatibility adjustments

+## Network Requests

+The extension modifies outgoing request headers locally in the browser to simulate different Chrome versions.
+It does not intercept or log network traffic.

 ## Third Parties

-This extension does not use any third-party analytics, tracking, or external services.
+No third-party services, analytics, or tracking mechanisms are used.

 ## Contact

-If you have questions, please open an issue on the project's GitHub repository.
+For questions, please visit the project's GitHub repository.